Rift-Modding-Group/RTGUnofficial/README.md

 ### Overview
 ----

-- Added support for more than 256 biomes. ([JEIDs](https://github.com/DimensionalDevelopment/JustEnoughIDs)/[REIDs](https://github.com/TerraFirmaCraft-The-Final-Frontier/RoughlyEnoughIDs))
+- Added support for more than 256 biomes.
+(Requires [RoughlyEnoughIDs](https://github.com/TerraFirmaCraft-The-Final-Frontier/RoughlyEnoughIDs))
 - Contains bugfixes for some remaining issues.

 ### Credits